 NOTE: Values starting in 1990 were adjusted to reflect a new data series released by the Bureau of Labor Statistics.

 Another benefit of knowing the value of a volunteer firefighter hour is in billing for fire department services.
 A large special event, for example, may have police, fire and EMS coverage to protect participants.
 The event host may have to pay for police coverage, usually has to pay for EMS coverage, but rarely pays for the volunteer fire coverage.
 This is a disservice to the volunteers as the event could not occur without proper coverage, and the event host should pay for the services received that help make the event possible.

 It is a common misconception that “volunteer” equals “free,” and many volunteer fire departments do not receive the financial support they need to operate safely and effectively.
-While a volunteer fire department may not have the expense of hourly rates and benefits for personnel, the department does have significant operating costs in insurance, fuel, utilities, supplies, training, maintenance, and equipment replacement.
+While a volunteer fire department may not have the expense of hourly rates and benefits for personnel, the department does have significant operating costs in insurance, fuel, utilities, supplies, training, maintenance, equipment replacement, and capital expenses.
 Communities must know and recognize the value of volunteer firefighters in terms of the service provided.
 Volunteer fire departments must communicate the value of their services to the community on a regular basis, and especially when requesting funds from municipalities, counties, and the public.